Jean Nicod

-Jean George Pierre Nicod (1 June 1893, in France – 16 February 1924, in Geneva, Switzerland) was a French philosopher and logician, best known for his work on propositional logic and induction.
+Jean George Pierre Nicod (/fr/; 1 June 1893, Paris – 16 February 1924, Geneva) was a French philosopher and logician, best known for his work on propositional logic and induction.

 Biography

-Nicod's main contribution to formal logic was to show that classical propositional calculus could be axiomatized with only one axiom - which is now known as Nicod's axiom - and one rule of inference, both formulated using the Sheffer stroke as only connective.
+Nicod's main contribution to formal logic was to show that classical propositional calculus could be axiomatized with only one axiom (which is now known as Nicod's axiom) and one rule of inference, both formulated using the Sheffer stroke as only connective.
 In inductive logic and confirmation theory, he famously proposed Nicod's criterion, according to which a conditional hypothesis is confirmed by all and only its positive instances.
 This principle plays a central role in the derivation of Carl Hempel's raven paradox.

 Nicod died at the age of 30 from tuberculosis.

 Legacy

-The Institut Jean Nicod (Paris) — a branch of the French Centre National de la Recherche Scientifique (CNRS) -- is research laboratory at the interface between cognitive science and the social sciences — was named in honour of Nicod's memory.
+The Institut Jean Nicod in Paris (a branch of the CNRS and a research laboratory at the interface between cognitive science and the social sciences) was named in honour of Nicod's memory.
 Jean Nicod's name is also commemorated by the prestigious Jean Nicod Lectures, which are delivered annually in Paris by a leading philosopher of mind or philosophically oriented cognitive scientist.
 The lecturer is awarded the Jean Nicod Prize by the CNRS, which sponsors the lectures to develop the field of cognitive science in France.